danieldoh/danieldoh.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a undergraduate student in the Elmore Family School of Electrical and Computer Engineering at Purdue University.
 I am the member of Convergence Design Lab as a undergraduate research assistant.
-My research interests are Human-Computer Interaction, Applied Machine Learning, and Mized Reality.
+My research interests are Human-Computer Interaction, Applied Machine Learning, and Mixed Reality.
 {style="text-align: justify;"}